perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/resources_for_passing_ccna.md

 I can't stress this enough. if there is one resource that you invest some money into. it's the Boson practice exams.
 This is a test simulator that is very close to what the actual test will be like.
 Exsim comes with 3 exams.

 After taking one of these practice tests you will get a breakdown of your scores per category.
-You will also get to go through all of your questions and see detailed exlantations for why each answer is right or wrong.
+You will also get to go through all of your questions and see detailed explantations for why each answer is right or wrong.

 These practice exams were crucial for me to understand where my knowledge gaps were.